 Here, we overcome this limitation by using a novel geometry in which the superconducting thin film is grown on the side surface of a semiconductor wafer, and realize an Al/InAs epitaxial junction that operates in the QH regime.
-Using the cleaved edge overgrowth (CEO) technique~\cite{Pfeiffer1993, Riedi2016, Patlatiuk2020}, we deposited an Al/Pt/Al trilayer on an in-situ cleaved edge surface of a wafer containing an InAs quantum well (QW).
-Analysis of the Andreev reflection at zero field indicates that the conductance enhancement is limited only by the Fermi velocity mismatch, demonstrating a high-quality junction that is virtually free of an interface barrier.
+Using the cleaved edge overgrowth (CEO) technique~\cite{Pfeiffer1993}, we deposited an Al/Pt/Al trilayer on an in-situ cleaved edge surface of a wafer containing an InAs quantum well (QW).
+Andreev reflection at zero field indicates that the conductance enhancement is limited solely by the Fermi velocity mismatch, demonstrating a high-quality junction that is virtually free of an interface barrier.
 At high fields, we observe that $R_\text{d}$ is reduced near zero bias in the plateau regions for filling factors from 10 to 3, indicating that the probability of electron-hole conversion consistently exceeds 50\%, without oscillatory behavior.
-The geometry of our experiment also makes it unique: 1) the field direction, being parallel to the plane of the thin superconductor, eliminates vortices and 2) the 2DES is edge contacted by the superconductor with no spatial overlap along the field direction.
+The geometry of our experiment is unique in that 1) the field direction, being parallel to the plane of the thin superconductor, eliminates vortices, and 2) the 2DES is directly edge-contacted by the superconductor, with no spatial overlap along the field direction.
 The observation of Andreev conversion with a clear bias dependence in the unique geometry provides new insights into the underlying processes.
-In addition, our approach to fabricating etch-free, high-quality superconducting junctions will open a new venue for the study of engineered topological superconductivity.
+In addition, our approach to fabricating etch-free, high-quality superconducting junctions will open a new avenue for the study of engineered topological superconductivity.